iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > Track if you come into contact with individuals that have COVID19.
 This app will notify you if youve been exposed or near someone that has registered that location and time with the government of alberta<br> :date: __2020-10-07 18:48:59__

 > great<br> :date: __2020-10-07 08:48:06__

-> Yeet<br> :date: __2020-10-07 06:06:08__

-> 24/7, monitoring 👍<br> :date: __2020-10-07 03:08:49__

-> I'm relying on it greatly<br> :date: __2020-10-07 01:21:54__

-> This app gives me comfort that if I become infected, all of those with the app that have been around me will get notified.
-Nothing leaves my phone unless I get sick and then voluntarily download it.
-(Watch the video on the website) You are more protected and helping to protect others if you have the app.<br> :date: __2020-10-03 02:25:50__